-Places to visit in Rajasthan in 3 days – Rajasthan is undoubtedly one of the most visited places in India and is thronged by tourists from all over the world, almost 365 days a year.
+Rajasthan is undoubtedly one of the most visited places in India and is thronged by tourists from all over the world, almost 365 days a year.
 This is one state that shows the colourful and the exotic best of India.
 Rajasthan is home to majestic palaces, deserts, snake charmers and history.
-Be it the evocative ruins or the havelis that are restored to their splendor, Rajasthan finds a place on the wish list of almost everyone. is
+Be it the evocative ruins or the havelis that are restored to their splendor, Rajasthan finds a place on the wish list of almost everyone.

-If you haven’t yet visited the cities of Rajasthan, it is BEST TIME YOU PLAN A HOLIDAY TO A PLACE that boosts of delectable food, splendor, and amazing eye-catching attractions.
+If you haven’t yet visited the cities of Rajasthan, it is the best time you plan a holiday to a place that boosts of delectable food, splendor, and amazing eye-catching attractions.
 Let us in this post learn about the places to visit in Rajasthan in 3 days.
 If you have enough time on your schedule, make sure to spend a few days at least in each of the towns to explore the distinct and individual culture and tradition of each of them.

 Places to visit in Rajasthan in 3 days